SAP-archive/cloud-s4-sdk-pipeline/doc/pipeline/build-tools.md

 Furthermore, the pipeline expects reports, such as test results, to be written into certain folders.
 These stage specific requirements are documented below.

-#### Build
+#### Build-and-Test

-By default `npm ci` will be executed.
+By default `npm ci` will be executed in the root of the project.
 After `npm ci` the command `npm run ci-build` will be executed.
 This script can be used to, for example, compile Typescript resources or webpack the frontend.
 In the build stage, also development dependencies are installed and tests should also be compiled.

+For each `package.json` where the script `ci-backend-unit-test` is defined the command `npm run ci-backend-unit-test` will be executed in this stage.
+Furthermore, the test results have to be stored in the folder `./s4hana_pipeline/reports/backend-unit/` in the root directory of the project.
+The required format of the test result report is the JUnit format as an `.xml` file.
+For the code coverage the results have to be stored in the folder `./s4hana_pipeline/reports/coverage-reports/backend-unit/` in the cobertura format as an `xml` file.
+The user is responsible to use a proper reporters for generating the results.
+We recommend the tools used in the `package.json` of this [example project](https://github.com/SAP/cloud-s4-sdk-examples/blob/scaffolding-js/package.json).
+If you have multiple npm packages with unit tests the names of the report files must have unique names.

 Afterwards the command `npm run ci-package` will be executed.
 This step should prepare the deployment by copying all deployment relevant files into the folder `deployment` located in the root of the project.
 This folder should not contain any non-production-related resources, such as tests or development dependencies.
 This directory has to be defined as path in the `manifest.yml`.

-*Note: This steps runs isolated from the steps before.
-Thus, e.g. modifying node_modules with `npm prune --production` will not have an effect for later stages, such as the test execution.*
+_Note: This steps runs isolated from the steps before.
+Thus, e.g. modifying node_modules with `npm prune --production` will not have an effect for later stages, such as the test execution._

-### SAP Cloud Application Programming Model / MTA
+### SAP Cloud Application Programming Model & MTA

 The project structure follows the standard structure for projects created via the _SAP Cloud Platform Business Application_ SAP Web IDE Template with some constraints.
 Please leave the basic structure of the generated project intact.